Winnie Kiiru

-Winnie Kiiru is a Kenyan biologist, elephant conservationist, and the chairperson of the Wildlife Research Institute in Naivasha.
-She is currently the chairperson of Friends of Karura Forest, a Community-Based Organization (CBO) that helps manage Karura forests.

-She is also the founder and Executive Director of CHD Conservation Kenya, a CBO based in Amboseli that believes in people-centered conservation.
+Winnie Kiiru is a Kenyan biologist, elephant conservationist.
+She is the founder and past Executive Director of CHD Conservation Kenya, a CBO based in Amboseli that supports people-centered conservation.

 Education

-In 1995, Kiiru earned a Master's degree from the University of Zimbabwe in Tropical Resource Ecology.
-Kiiru earned a PhD in biology from the University of Kent in Canterbury.
+In 1995, Kiiru earned a Master's degree from the University of Zimbabwe in Tropical Resource Ecology and a PhD in biology from the University of Kent in Canterbury.

 Career

 Kiiru has worked for the Elephant Protection Initiative and the Stop Ivory initiative.
-Dr. Kiiru is the chairperson of the Wildlife Research Institute in Naivasha and the acting chairperson of the Wildlife Research Training Institute in Kenya.
-Kiiru is a trustee of the Kenya Wildlife Service and the Amboseli Trust for Elephants.
+Dr. Kiiru is a past member the Wildlife Research Training Institute in Kenya.
+Kiiru served as a trustee of the Kenya Wildlife Service and the Amboseli Trust for Elephants.

 Kiiru helped persuade the Kenyan government to publicly burn ivory tusks, and a video of the burning featured in the 2018 film Anthropocene: The Human Epoch.
+In 2021, Kiiru received the State Honour “Order of the Grand Warrior” in recognition of her leadership in conservation.